xdoko01/pgRPG/README.md

     - by script function - i.e. function `core.scripts.add_msg` - this can be used when generating message as an quest event handler action
     - by command function - i.e. function `core.commands.add_msg` - this can be used from brain component

+### Console configured to be available anytime, not only in game, and to display system messages
+  - Console is always loaded and part of the game.
+Whether system messages are showed and console poped is determined by the parameter in `pyrpg.main.init` function called `cons_enabled`.
+Value of this parameter is stored as `pyrpg.main.show_cons_on_sys_msg` variable for further use.
+  - Console can be toggled from every game state by pressing `K_CONSOLE_TOGGLE` button.
+  - Functions that are serving the console are executed in every game cycle for every game state.
+By doing so, we can achieve rolling-out effect even if the game state has no longer value `CONSOLE`.
+  - In order to always keep the console transparent, a copy of a screen is taken once console is enabled, and blitted before the console.
+For capturing the game screen, new function has been introduced in `pyrpg.core.engine` module called `save_screen_copy()`.
+The function stores the copy of the screen in `pygame.core.engine.screen_copy` variable.
+  - In order to disable any functional keys for controlling the game/menus when the console is enabled, new game state `CONSOLE` has been introduced.
+While being in this game state, only console is consuming all the inputs.
+  - There is new function `pygame.main.update_console(text)`.
+The aim of this function is to be available for every part of the game to push system notifications to the console.
+In order to achieve that, reference to this function is stored in engine module as `pyrpg.core.engine.cons_update_fnc`.
+Every part of the game can then push text on console by calling `pyrpg.core.engine.cons_update_fnc(text)`.
+If this function is called and `pyrpg.main.show_cons_on_sys_msg` is set to `True`, console is forcefully displayed.
+If set to `False`, the message is written to the console but the console remains hidden.

 ## To Do

+### Module for displaying and processing of the MENUS - main menu

+### Check validity of the game states in the MAIN module

+### YES / NO decision during conversation???
+How this can be achieved.

 ### Maybe engine.py divide into world.py and engine.py.
 In world.py there is all the load save create run.
 In engine.py all the queues and related functions
   - first rename the global variables properly